Desperate Search For Survivors After India Glacier Disaster - UrduPoint

 "There was dust and screams all over," the 36-year-old told AFP.

-"It felt like the mountain was crashing and the Earth was moving," Mangra told AFP outside the tunnel, cuts and scrapes on his hands and legs.
+"It felt like the mountain was crashing and the Earth was moving," the 28-year-old told AFP outside the tunnel, cuts and scrapes on his hands and legs.

+- Unidentified - Twenty-five of the 32 bodies recovered were yet to be identified, officials said.
+Many of the victims are thought to be poor workers from hundreds of miles away in other parts of India.

+Netar Singh, 65, said that the body of his policeman brother Balbir, 55, who worked at one of the power plants, was found only a few feet near his car.
+He is survived by his wife, two sons and a daughter.